gcallah/BookReviews/atherton.md

 *Principles* is a "fairly conventional philosophical treatise" (114), while *Three Dialogues* is "an exchange of ideas between two characters" (114).

-Atherton then lays out some questions that exemplify her straightforward approach to expounding on Berkeley; she states what questions the rest of her examination of *Three Dialogues* will address:
+Atherton, exemplifying her straightforward approach in this book, explicitly states what questions the rest of her examination of *Three Dialogues* will address:

 "But is this stylistic difference the only difference between the two books?